Joseph W. Folk: Early life and education

+Folk had five brothers.
+His older brother Reau E. Folk served as Tennessee State Treasurer.

 St. Louis career

 Folk made his reputation as a lawyer for transit workers in the St. Louis Streetcar Strike of 1900.
 His work as mediator earned him a Democratic nomination for circuit attorney in 1900, and he won the election against Judge Eugene Mcquillen.

 Folk earned his nickname by attacking local corruption and party machines.
 With the assistance of Lincoln Steffens's articles published in McClure's magazine, Folk led investigations of the city's Democratic boss, Col. Ed Butler and the corrupt "boodle ring" of corporate bribery in the state and municipal government.
 Although some of the convictions Folk obtained were overturned on appeal, his work had national and international consequences.
 Folk gained the respect of Republican President Theodore Roosevelt as he and other crusading prosecutors and muckraking journalists brought national attention to municipal corruption.
 Folk's prosecution of the Suburban Railway Company stimulated a change in US treaties with Mexico to include bribery as grounds for extradition.
 As district attorney, Folk encountered opposition from many businessmen and politicians, who believed that his exposing corrupt practices hurt the city's reputation, and thus the Democratic party as well as the business climate.